DavidBaldsiefen/splid-challenge/notes.md

 - Overview fts as separate input
 - Data Augumentation (e.g. noisy data)
 - Scale on known max-min
-- 24h bandpass filter on fts. such as true anomaly
 - Make use of timestamp data in updated ds
 - potentially improve clean consecutives by using approaches such as best-fit
 - k-fold cross val